Snapshot has been made thanks to the help of our lovely Patreons:

 Despite the provision nerf to Imperial Marine, they are still amazing engines with Calveit setting up your topdecks and the ability to play two cards in one turn with Battle Stations.
 They are supported with the rest of the bronze Soldier package along with Ramon and Slave Drivers to copy whichever bronze fits your needs.
 High end golds like Baccalà, War Council and Battle Stations provide a lot of tempo so we pair them with Aerondight to give us a strong carryover finisher and potential control tool.
 Additionally the Location order abilities provide a lot of flexibility both bleeding and being bled.
 The deck is rounded out with Heatwave and Vilgefortz to provide tall punish and answer general threats, as well as Traheaern to force our opponents to adapt.

 Ogres have become the truly dominant deck among all monsters.
 Who would have expected…The deck is simple and fun to play.
 It doesn’t offer a lot of control, but it does provide a lot of opportunities for tempo passes.
+Even in a short round Triss with Incubus make good points, so don’t worry about the bleed and don’t be afraid to be bleed.

 Tempo pass r1 can potentially win on even from blue coin as opponents cannot keep up with Dagon and Brewess creating about 40 points making bleed easy later on with carryover such as Toads and Succubi.